jlegault/ReproNim_Teaching/BIDS_apps/README.md

 # BIDS Applications

 In 2016, a seminal article written by [Eklund, Nichols and Knutsson](https://www.pnas.org/content/pnas/113/28/7900.full.pdf) brought to light the reproducibility crisis in functional MRI studies and pointed out some important oversights, inaccuracies, and areas of improvement for many neuroimaging softwares.
 While the paper originally inflated the number of studies affected, which was later corrected, it still emphasized the importance of having a consistent and rigorous preprocessing structure.
-As a beginner overview of some of the problems that can be seen in fMRI research, including findings from the Eklund et al (2016) article (though not by name), see the video below.
+As a beginner overview of some of the problems that can be seen in fMRI research, including findings from the Eklund et al. (2016) article (though not by name), see the video below.
 [![](http://img.youtube.com/vi/8thDuVfqCCM/0.jpg)](http://www.youtube.com/watch?v=8thDuVfqCCM "")

 As you all learned in the [heudiconv and BIDS tutorial](https://github.com/juliagoolia28/UD_repronim/blob/master/heudiconv_tutorial/README.md), Brain Imaging Data Structure (BIDS) specifies a reproducible and consistent directory structure for all your neuroimaging data.
 This allows scientists from all over the world to have a uniform data structure for all their data, enabling greater reproducibility and availability of user-friendly data sharing.
 For an introduction to this formatting, you should visit their [website](http://bids-apps.neuroimaging.io/).
 For a comprehensive overview on what BIDS formatting is and how it can be used, please see the video below.